SFDO-Tooling/CumulusCI/docs/concepts.rst

 *Managed packages* are typically used by Salesforce partners to distribute and sell applications to customers.
 They are proprietary code that can be upgraded and deployed only by the developer that built them.
-To ensure seamless upgrades, we prevent certain destructive changes, such as deleting objects or fields.
+To ensure seamless upgrades, managed packages don't allow certain destructive changes, such as deleting objects or fields.

 In CumulusCI, packages are built and deployed via projects.